Hiwonder-docs/TonyPi-Pro/source/docs/5_ai_vision_course.md

 The value 5 represents the pixel threshold for movement between frames.
 If a faster movement speed and still accurate logic are required, this value can be slightly increased—though it is recommended not to exceed 10.
 Conversely, lowering the value tightens the movement threshold.

-The fingertip’s positional data is stored in pixels, which holds the (x, y) coordinates of the fingertip and is used for drawing the trajectory on the image.
+The fingertip's positional data is stored in pixels, which holds the (x, y) coordinates of the fingertip and is used for drawing the trajectory on the image.

 The trajectory clearing process is illustrated in the diagram below: